EliAndrewC/l7r/setting/l7r.md

 ### Justifiable Homicide Cases

-For these cases, it's important to understand the different ways which assaults and murders are handled in Rokugan.
+For these cases, it's important to understand the different ways in which assaults and murders are handled in Rokugan.
 Many magistrates consider personal disputes to be outside their duties, so if one peasant murders another because of a dispute between two families, the magistrate will usually decline to intervene so long as there is indeed a legitimate insult involved.
 Other magistrates consider the motives behind a beating or murder to be irrelevant, and will arrest anyone who steps outside the bounds of the law.
 The former attitude is extremely prevalent in Lion lands and is how the Lion magistrates in Toshi Ranbo used to rule, whereas the latter attitude is typical of Crane magistrates and is usually how the Crane magistrates rule now.
 However, the population is used to the old ways and most do not even realize that the standards have changed.
 Since the PCs have appellate authority, they have the power to decide which standard will ultimately be enforced for these and similar cases:

 1. A day laborer who works at the city docks and has a drinking problem was stumbling home drunk one night when he knocked over a lamp, setting fire to his apartment complex.
 Several residents died and the entire building burned down as well as parts of the adjacent buildings.
 He was beaten and fined and assigned to two years of forced labor, but his life was spared because he had a wife and children, and because the local abbot intervened on his behalf.
 He completely swore off drinking as part of his penance for this tragedy.